Onsen Etiquette: Things to Know Before Taking the Plunge

 Take your clothes off in the locker area and stow away valuables.
 Most onsen provide you with a small rectangular wash towel.
 This is important, so take it with you, along with anything you would like to wash with (although not essential as most onsen also provide soap and shampoo).
 However, leave your larger body towel in the locker; this is for drying only and is not allowed inside the bath area.

 It’s also worth mentioning that if you have tattoos these need to be covered.
-Onsen are a traditional practice in Japan, and tattoos are still not permitted due to their association with Japanese yakuza gangs.
+Onsen are a traditional practice in Japan, and tattoos are still not permitted in many establishments due to their association with Japanese yakuza gangs.
 Try using bandaids or strapping tape for small tattoos.
 If you have large tattoos, you may not be able to use onsen.
-Rules are rules (although Prime Minister Abe recently urged onsen to allow in foreigners with tattoos, so your luck may be changing).
+Rules are rules (although former Prime Minister Abe urged onsen to allow in foreigners with tattoos, so your luck may be changing).

 When you are ready to go back into the locker room, dry yourself lightly with the wash towel so as not to drip water on the floor.
 Once inside the locker area, retrieve your towel and dry yourself completely before putting on clothes, a robe or a yukata.